jtechprojects/cybersecurity-homelab/README.md

 The homelab uses a dedicated 8-port Ethernet switch to provide wired network connectivity between the physical systems.

-The Dell OptiPlex 3040 running pfSense serves as the **firewall, router, and default gateway** for the lab environment.
-The Dell OptiPlex 3040 running pfSense serves as the firewall, router, DHCP server, and default gateway for the lab environment.
-All physical systems and virtual machines use pfSense as their default gateway for traffic leaving the local network.
+The Dell OptiPlex 3040 running pfSense serves as the **firewall, router, DHCP server, and default gateway** for the primary lab environment.
+All physical systems and virtual machines on the main lab network use pfSense as their default gateway for traffic leaving the local network.
 Because the lab currently uses a flat network connected through an unmanaged Ethernet switch, communication between systems on the same subnet can occur directly through the switch without traversing pfSense.
 Traffic destined for external networks is routed through pfSense, where firewall policies can be applied.
 The physical network consists of: